 The following image shows you where you can find the name of the warehouse and role details of your Snowflake account:

-To connect to Snowflake using the OAuth 2.0 authorization code, you need the Snowflake client ID, authorization URL, access token URL, and access token.
+To connect to Snowflake using the OAuth 2.0 authorization code, you need the Snowflake account name, warehouse name, authorization URL, access token URL, client ID, client secret, and access token.

 https://<Informatica cloud hosting facility for your organization>/ma/proxy/oauthcallback